AntonBogun/AntonBogun/README.md

 Currently working on getting a degree and a couple of projects in the background.
 Also doing my best to note any unique ideas I come up with for the future

-Know Python, C#, Java, C++, Haskell, Lobster and JavaScript
+Know Python, Java, C++, Haskell, Lobster and JavaScript

 You can reach me at `bogunanton@gmail.com`